 The following procedure is to be followed by each applicant for degree, professional certificate or certificate programs.
 A student must take at least one course per year to maintain matriculated status, or must apply for readmission and abide by any new requirements in force at that date.

 Submit evidence of high school graduation (a high school diploma or its equivalent) with an official transcript of courses, grades and standardized tests.
-(Note: A high school diploma is defined by having graduated from a regionally accredited high school.)

 Participate in the placement exam or other admissions exams as required by specific curricula.

 Present recommendations from a high school source and/or employer(s) when appropriate.
 The recommendations should reflect character, personality, special abilities and general qualifications for college study.